sical/Data-Visualization-with-Deep-Learning/README.md

  To sum up, this script is a basic machine learning program "hello world" like.
 But, however it allows to understand how it works.

-First of all the dataset, it downloads the data set and divides it to use it efficiently.
+First of all, the script downloads the data set and divides it to use it efficiently.
 A neuronal network must never learn from validation and test data.
-This will make difficult the study of any result, it may interfer with the trainning sessions ( even more if you are using the deep learning for classification a test it on pictures out of output possibilities).
+This will make	laborious the study of any result as there will be no tracks.
+It may also interfer with the trainning sessions (even more if you are using the deep learning for classification and test it on pictures out of output possibilities).

   Once you have the right dataset, the next steps is modelization.
 The modelization can be divided in 3 parts:

-  - Input and Output modelization it will affect the structure of the neuronal network.
+  - Input and Output modelization must be choosen wisely as it will affect the structure of the neuronal network.

-  - The loss modelization it can be summarized in a function representing the loss at each steps.
+  - The loss modelization can be summarized in a function representing the loss to determine if the trainnig was efficient.

-  -The test modelization which is the function that we will use to train the algorithm in order to reduce the loss.
+  - The test modelization is the function that we will use to train the algorithm in order to reduce the loss.